michkaroma/pomodoro/README.md

 A physical Pomodoro timer built around an Arduino Nano, a 32×8 LED matrix, an OLED display, a rotary encoder, and a buzzer.
 Designed as a dedicated, distraction-free productivity device — no phone, no computer, just focused work.

 The full Pomodoro cycle (work → short break → work → short break → long break) runs automatically, all durations are adjustable on the device itself, and the remaining time is displayed in large hand-drawn digits on the LED matrix.
+The electronics are housed in a custom 3D-printed enclosure.

 > Prototyped and simulated with [Wokwi](https://wokwi.com) before hardware assembly.
 Built with [PlatformIO](https://platformio.org).